ielab/goldilocks-reproduce/README.md

 Large files under `./data-processing/rcv1-v2` and `./data-processing/jeb-bush` can be downloaded from [rcv1_path.txt](https://drive.google.com/file/d/1lk5o0tezGumV6ySLUSW_ADj8X37E4Y0e/view?usp=sharing), [id.txt](https://drive.google.com/file/d/152Xfr3pTtH_RXtlEEmP6v_N5J2SRz3cS/view?usp=sharing), and [athome1.md5](https://drive.google.com/file/d/1I-035nLg5HIZaD9hDOh_D0ZRLqkkG9N8/view?usp=sharing).

+# Hyperparameters

+The optimizer and loss function are the same as in the original paper.
+- For BERT, we use `ADAM` as the optimizer with `no weight decay` and `no warm-up` period, and a `learning rate` of `5 * 10^-5` for `further pre-training` with `mask-language modelling`.
+The language model pre-training ranges from not pre-training at all on the target collection, to performing ten iterations over the collection.
+For `classification fine-tuning`, we use the `ADAM` optimizer with a `linear weight decay` of `0.01` with `50 warm-up steps` and an `initial learning rate` of `0.001`.
+- For logistic regression, we use `L2 regularization` on the losses and fit to `convergence with default settings` in the active learning pipeline.
+- In order to better fit our GPUs, we increased the `training` and `evaluation` `batch sizes` for BERT to `100` and `1000` respectively -- examining the original author's code, we could understand they instead used batch sizes of 26 and 600.
+Furthermore, we found that using `mixed precision` training (fp16) could **largely reduce the training time**.

 # TAR with BERT
 We adapted the codes from the original authors to our own experiment environment, please check the comments inside each file if necessary.